SnapLogic/developer.snaplogic.com/source/index.html.md

 # Setting up the Snaplex

-A [Snaplex](https://docs-snaplogic.atlassian.net/wiki/spaces/SD/pages/1437953/Snaplex) is the data processing engine of the [SnapLogic Elastic Integration Platform](https://www.snaplogic.com/products/how-it-works).
+A [Snaplex](https://docs-snaplogic.atlassian.net/wiki/spaces/SD/pages/1437953/Snaplex) is the data processing engine of the [SnapLogic Intelligent Integration Platform](https://www.snaplogic.com/products/how-it-works).
 A locally-installed/on-premises Snaplex (also known as a "Groundplex" or "JCC") will be used throughout this guide to develop, execute and debug a Snap.

 ## Downloads